tbates/tbates.github.io/_posts/2020-11-25-Base-OpenMx.md

 You can learn more about these additional parameters at `?umxPath`

 What follows in this post, is the construction of our toy model using base OpenMx functions.
-Nicely, mxModels can be updated trivially so we can do this "line by line"
+Nicely, mxModels can be updated by passing an existing model into mxModel and adding or subtracting objects "line by line".

-note: currently, umxRAM doesn't support this piece-wise assembly

 1. [Build](#build)
 2. [Run](#run)